 First established in 1939, CCHS is the primary organization dedicated to actively and comprehensively preserving the history of Chenango County.
 The area’s premier heritage museum, the organization celebrates local culture – unique traditions, noteworthy residents, and unusual stories of the region.
 CCHS programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 Established by Congress in 1965, the NEA is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
-Blue Star Families is the nation’s largest grass-roots military family support organization, with a mission to support military families to improve military readiness.
+BSF is the nation’s largest grass-roots military family support organization, with a mission to support military families to improve military readiness.